leoheck/kiri/README.md

 ## Installing dependencies

-To install dependencies with a single command, open a terminal and execute:
+To install dependencies with a single command, open a terminal (on Windows use WSL) and execute:

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/leoheck/kdiff/main/install_dependencies.sh)"